 High-quality testimonials show your business’s value, inspire trust, and give your business authority.
 But gathering testimonials that sound sincere while also highlighting your businesses can be tough.
 The right testimonial questions can shape the narrative, and tell the customer’s story as well as your own.
-Here are 21 testimonial questions that will help you and your customers provide impactful testimonials.
+Use these 21 testimonial questions to help you and your customers create powerful testimonials for your business.

 21 Testimonial Questions for All Situations

 There are many different ways you might ask a customer for a testimonial.
 If you work with a large number of customers and you want to gather a lot of testimonials quickly, you might use an email request strategy.
 Or, if you sit down regularly with your customers, you might do this in an in-depth, one-on-one interview.
 If you want to sit down with your customers, but you or they don’t have time for a lengthy interview, you might also collect quick testimonials in your store, or online.
 We’ll provide some testimonial questions for all situations.

 Gather impactful testimonials quickly and easily

 Testimonial request emails are a great way to reach out to a large pool of customers fast.
 You can automate testimonial request emails to save time, while still reaching all of your happy customers.
 By including the link to your testimonial collection page, like one set up through Boast, your customers can submit text or even video testimonials directly.
 This removes the production stage, so you don’t need expensive cameras, videographers, lighting, or other equipment for an impactful testimonial.

 It’s helpful to include testimonial questions either in your email, on your testimonial collection page, or both.
 This will help to direct your customers’ narrative and make it easier for them to provide a helpful testimonial.
 Here are some example testimonial questions you might use as prompts: